PuntoCommerce/marketing-cloud-connector/doc/doc2/1_0_Project_Overview.md

     * Incorporating Analytics into the template
     * Product/Content Recommendations
     * Opt-in/Opt-out/Marketing preferences
-* Support mixing of SiteGenesis email with Marketing Cloud triggered email
+* Support mixing of Reference Architecture email with Marketing Cloud triggered email
 * Platform Service Framework is used to communicate to MC
     * service ID: marketingcloud.rest.messaging.send
     * service is used globally